tfidelman/Nowcasting-Workspace/Nowcast_Notes.md

     [NAPM – ISM Manufacturing PMI]: (Seasonally Adjusted) An indicator of the economic health of the manufacturing sector, based on surveys of purchasing managers.

     [UMCSENT – University of Michigan: Consumer Sentiment]: (Seasonally Adjusted) Measures consumer confidence in economic activity, based on surveys of households.

-    HOUST – Housing Starts: Total: New Privately Owned Housing Units Started (Seasonally Adjusted) Indicates the number of new housing construction projects begun in a given period.

     [HOUST – Housing Starts]: Total: New Privately Owned Housing Units Started (Seasonally Adjusted) Indicates the number of new housing construction projects begun in a given period.

     [INDPRO – Industrial Production Index]: (Seasonally Adjusted) Tracks the real output of all relevant establishments located in the U.S. within the industrial sector.